5T33Z0/OC-Little-Translated/07_PCI_BAR_Size/README.md

 `°`Maximum for macOS IOPCIFamily.

 ### ResizeAppleGPUBars
-This quirk limits the GPU PCI BAR sizes for macOS up to the specified value or lower if it is unsupported.
+The `ResizeAppleGPUBars` quirk limits the GPU PCI BAR sizes for macOS up to the specified value or lower if it is unsupported.
 When the bit of Capabilities Set, it indicates that the Function supports operating with the BAR sized to (2^Bit) MB. `ResizeGpuBars` must be an integer value between `-1` to `19`.

- ⚠️ **WARNING**
+:warning: **WARNING**
 > Do not set `ResizeAppleGpuBars` to anything but `0` if you have resize bar enabled in BIOS. `9` and `10` will cause sleep wake crashes, and 8 will cause excessive memory usage on some GPUs without any useful benefit.
 It shall always be `0`.
 It does not matter which GPU you have, they all support this feature since early 2010s, just give no performance gain.
 >
 > **Source**: [Vit9696](https://www.insanelymac.com/forum/topic/349485-how-to-opencore-074-075-differences/?do=findComment&comment=2770810)